-Peevey, 31 Cal.
-4th 781 (2003), the Court held that, barring some express statute to the contrary, the Commission possessed the inherent power to enter into a settlement.
-The Court also held that Article III, Section 3.5 of the State Constitution did not bar the settlement because the settlement itself did not abrogate18 the state statute lying at the heart of the suit (Section 332.1) but merely construed it.
+that Article III, Section 3.5 of the State Constitution did not bar the settlement because the settlement itself did not abrogate18 the state statute lying at the heart of the suit (Section 332.1) but merely construed it.
 Even though the Court did not agree completely with the Commission's construction, it found that the terms of the settlement did not violate the statute as construed by the Court.
 In this matter, the Court appears to have followed a course akin to the traditional Chevron analysis employed by federal courts reviewing federal agency decisions.19 The Court looked first to whether the plain language of the statute resolved the issue of its construction before deciding whether to defer to the agency (Commission) construction.
-Since the Court affirmed the Court formally eschewed Greyhound deference (see Paras.
-27 and 71, infra) is largely academic.
+Since the Court affirmed the Commission's order without deferring to the Commission, the question of whether the Court formally eschewed Greyhound deference (see Paras.
+28 and 72, infra) is largely academic.

-25. City of St. Helena, 119 Cal.
+26. City of St. Helena, 119 Cal.
 App.
 4th 793 (June 21, 2004), 14 Cal.
 Rptr.
 3d 713, 2004 Cal.
 App.
 LEXIS 970.
 The Court of Appeal (First District, Division 4) reversed the Commission's holding that The Napa Valley Wine Train was a common carrier (and thus generally exempt from City regulation of its facilities).
 The Court concluded that the service was not a common carrier service because it did not provide "transportation" between one point and the other.
 The Court finessed the fact that the "one point and another" criteria statutorily only applies to vessels (Section 1007).20 The Court also concluded that the state of an entity's formal

 18 As noted in Burlington Northern (Para.
-28), a Commission order refusing to adhere to a state statute does, not in and of itself, contravene Article III, Section 3.5.
+29), a Commission order refusing to adhere to a state statute does, not in and of itself, contravene Article III, Section 3.5.
 The constitutional provision only bars such a refusal where (1) it is based on preemption or constitutional grounds and (2) no California appellate court decision supports the Commission's basis for refusal.

 19 See fn.
 24, infra, and discussions of Chevron and Greyhound at Para.
-27, infra (Edison).
+28, infra (Edison).

 20 See Golden Gate Scenic Steamship Lines (Para.
 82).
 See also Gomez v.
 Superior Court (Disney), 35 Cal.
 4th 1125, 2005 Cal.
 LEXIS 6557, which calls into question the holding in City of St. Helena that the round trip train travel was not "transportation."
 While not overruling the St. Helena court's determination that the Wine Train was not subject to Commission jurisdiction, the Supreme Court "disapproved" of the St. Helena decision to the extent it suggested that a provider of round trip transportation was not a "carrier of persons for reward."
 The Commission concluded that Gomez did not require the Commission to revisit its Wine Train Decision.
 See also Squaw Valley Ski Corp. v.
 Superior Court, 2 Cal.
 App.
 4th 1499 (1992) and Huang v.
 The Bicycle Casino, Inc., No. B266350, 2016 Cal.
 App.
 LEXIS 876 (Cal.
 Ct.
 App.
 Oct.
 19, 2016).
+An entity which would not be deemed a "common carrier" under Section 211 may still be a "common carrier" under Civil Code Section 2168.

 certification was not dispositive of the entity's status as a public utility.
 (In unpublished portions of the opinion, the Court reached some novel conclusions on procedural issues.)
 The word "Greyhound" does not appear in the decision (see Paras.
-27 and 71, infra).
+28 and 72, infra).